Pinterest Pixel

 Check If Cell Contains Text

-How do I check if a cell contains a specific string of text?
+How to check if a cell contains a specific string of text?

-Can I search for multiple text strings within a single cell?
+How to search multiple text strings within a single cell?

-How do you check if a cell contains specific in Excel?
+How to check if a cell contains a specific text in Excel?

 If you like this Excel tip, please share it